adarshbhatk/adarshbhatk/README.md

-- 👋 Hi, I’m Adarsh, 26
+- 👋 Hi, I’m Adarsh, 27
 - 👀 Formally (& formerly) a structural engineer, currently a PM building digital products
 - 🌱 Interested in technology; trying to learn something new every day
-- 💞️ I’m looking to collaborate on solving real-world end-user problems
+- 💞️ I’m looking to collaborate on solving problems for users and making an impact (small or big) using tech.
 - 📫 We can connect on LinkedIn at in/adarshbhatk

 <!---